Key Facts

 What was the Craft verdict?▼

-A Baltimore County jury awarded $1.56 billion to Cherie Craft, a 54-year-old woman who developed mesothelioma after using J&J baby powder for over 40 years.
-The verdict includes $59.84 million in compensatory damages and $1.5 billion in punitive damages against J&J and its subsidiary.
-It’s the largest individual talc award ever.
+A Baltimore City Circuit Court jury awarded $1.56 billion to Cherie Craft, a 54-year-old woman who developed peritoneal mesothelioma after using J&J baby powder for more than 40 years.
+The verdict includes $59.84 million in compensatory damages and $1.5 billion in punitive damages ($1 billion against J&J and $500 million against Pecos River Talc LLC).
+It is the largest single-plaintiff talc award in the litigation’s history.

 Will the full verdict be paid?▼